 The Essex Girl stereotype has always fascinated me; she is a take on the misogynistic ‘bimbo’ persona, with fake tan, blonde hair and white stilettos (source: Wikipedia).
 Despite feeling no connection to her (my hair is black, I have a natural tan, as well as penchant for all black outfits), the stereotype was still applied to me by virtue of my accent and postcode.
 I remember this one time, I was leading a university seminar and being told to repeat what I was saying as my accent was ‘too thick to understand’.

 Terri is an academic and creative thinker who has studied imposter phenomenon, something which is in turn fuelled by the whole Essex Girl stereotype.
-Photographed outside the ex-council estate home in Colchester where she grew up.
+She lives is Felsted but was photographed outside the ex-council estate home in Colchester where she grew up.
 She has researched the role of place in the development of later elements of identity, and says the working class nature of her background features large in subsequent feelings of the imposter phenomenon.

 Essex Girl.
 A moniker loaded with collective meaning and resonant with visual connotation, the term is at once derogatory but more complex than simple insult.
 It is infused with a pejorative triple taint of class, place and gender.
 It binds together a long history of diminishing the feminine and the power that they might have if given the opportunity to wield it.
 Essex has an ancient and murderous history of keeping women with spirit and self-determination in check.
 We used to be called witches and we perished for it.
 Even now, woe betide a woman with her own mind and the capacity to use it well.
 More so of course the woman who has agency and opportunity to be sexually liberated and making choices on her own terms.
 A woman with her own means and a capacity to fearlessly traverse class boundaries is critiqued by the resident ‘old money’ and often belittled by those from a working-class heritage.
 Damned and vilified either way.
 A singular motif does not capture the essence of girls, women from Essex.
 Nor is the patchwork of a sneering stereotype fit to capture the diversity of the prevailing derogatory portrayal of ‘Essex Girl’.
 In reclaiming the mark, we reclaim our own agency, vibrancy and capacities beyond the boundaries of class, place and gender.